HoudiniGraphql/houdini/README.md

 ```

 This will create a few necessary files, as well as pull down a json representation of
 your API's schema.
-Next, add the preprocessor to your sapper/sveltekit setup.
+Next, add the preprocessor to your sapper setup.
 Don't
 forget to add it to both the client and the server configurations!

 ```typescript